wri/aqueduct30_data_download/metadata.md

 1. Baseline Monthly
 1. Future Projections.

-# Baseline

-## Annual (Baseline)
+## Baseline Annual

-The columns in the Annual baseline results can be grouped into "identifiers", "indicators" and "grouped water risk"
+The columns (attributes or fields) in the Annual baseline results are grouped into "identifiers", "indicators" and "grouped water risk".

 ### Identifiers:
 | Column Name     | Data Type | Description |